InfiniteBoost: building infinite ensembles with gradient descent: Abstract

 \section{Abstract}

-In machine learning ensemble methods have demonstrated high accuracy for the variety of problems in different areas.
-The most known algorithms intensively used in practice are random forests and gradient boosting.
-In this paper we present InfiniteBoost --- a novel algorithm, which combines the best properties of these two approaches.
-The algorithm constructs the ensemble of trees for which two properties hold: trees of the ensemble incorporate the mistakes done by others; at the same time the ensemble could contain the infinite number of trees without the over-fitting effect.
-The proposed algorithm is evaluated on the regression, classification, and ranking tasks using large scale, publicly available datasets.
+Ensemble methods have demonstrated high accuracy for a~variety of problems in different areas of machine learning.
+Two notable ensemble methods widely used in practice are gradient boosting and random forests.
+In this paper we present InfiniteBoost --- a novel algorithm, which combines important properties of these two approaches.
+The algorithm constructs an ensemble of trees for which the following two properties hold: trees of the ensemble account for mistakes of each other and at the same time the ensemble may contain an infinite number of trees without over-fitting.
+The proposed algorithm is evaluated on regression, classification, and ranking tasks using large scale, publicly available datasets.